atharvaweling/stat390-f24-team5/kyla_bruno/Week5_Presentation4/Presentation 4.md

 ##### Next Steps
 - better handle matching when no comparisons can be made
 - better handle matching when stain not found for a patient. maybe rather than pass stain types into the match function, we change it to just run on all available types (skip over impossible comparisons without interrupting).
+- test three way matches and edit similarity_matrix to display three way matches in a user-friendly way